University Resource Groups

 Selwyn Rogers, Professor, Surgery; Chief, Section for Trauma and Acute Care Surgery; Founding Director, Trauma Center; Executive Vice President for Community Health Engagement

-The purpose of HLX is to unify LatinX members of the University of Chicago by creating a sense of community, building a network, and celebrating cultural traditions.
-HLX aims to further the University’s commitment to diversity and inclusion by creating a welcoming environment that promotes professional and personal development, and career advancement.
+The purpose of HLRG is to unify LatinX members of the University of Chicago by creating a sense of community, building a network, and celebrating cultural traditions.
+HLRG aims to further the University’s commitment to diversity and inclusion by creating a welcoming environment that promotes professional and personal development, and career advancement.

 Belinda Cortez Vazquez, Associate Dean of Students in the University for Student Affairs; Director, UChicago HELP

-The LGBT+ Resource Group is comprised of lesbian, gay, bisexual, and transgender members of the Biological Sciences Division, the Pritzker School of Medicine, the University of Chicago Medicine community, and its allies.
-They are a group contributing to the support, education, advocacy, professional development, networking, and outreach for LGBT+ employees, students, patients, and their families.
-They are also an advisory group supporting the BSD, Pritzker, and UCM in creating a welcoming and inclusive environment.
+The LGBT+ Resource Group is comprised of lesbian, gay, bisexual, and transgender members of the University of Chicago, UChicago Medicine, and our allies.
+We are a group contributing to the support, education, advocacy, professional development, networking, and outreach for LGBT+ employees, students, patients, and their families.
+We are also an advisory group supporting University and hospital initiatives that create a welcoming and inclusive environment.

 Chair